“I believe the creation of the Government Digital Service is one of the great unsung triumphs of the last Parliament.” Prime Minister David Cameron

 We’re a centre of excellence in digital, technology and data, collaborating with departments to help them with their own transformation.
 We work with them to build platforms, standards, and digital services.

 We believe in working openly, because making things open makes them better.
-In the words of our Minister, Matt Hancock, our work is about “transforming the relationship between citizens and the state.”

 We run GOV.UK, the best place to find government services and information.
 It began as an alpha, built in just 10 weeks, and has grown to become part of our national digital infrastructure.
 It's always being improved in response to user research and user feedback.